The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-QT this week: Approx $28bn in ST Bills, Notes, and Bonds will mature on the Fed balance sheet this week and will be reinvested.
-Approx $17.4bn in Notes and Bonds will mature on the Fed balance sheet this week and will be redeemed/roll-off the balance sheet.
+QT this week: Approx $12.2bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $2bn in ST Bills will mature and roll off the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: